Anastasia's Pool: Destruction of Pool

 In January 2014, it was discovered that storms and heavy seas had destroyed Anastasia's Pool.
 When first reported, the damage was estimated as being 50% of the structure, but by the time an inspection was conducted on 30 January 2014, over 70% of the structure was damaged and the concrete base completely washed away.

 Repairing the Pool was considered a significant risk to the surrounding environment, unlikely to succeed, and would have been extremely costly.
-The Shire decided to abandon the Pool and add signage detailing the historic significance of the place.
+The Shire of Broome decided to abandon the Pool and add signage detailing the historic significance of the place.